 My Personal Opinion on Madrid vs. Barcelona

 Barcelona is a city that I find myself coming back to again and again.
 Despite it’s touristy reputation, I have always been able to see the beauty of its history and culture through an objective lens.
 I am in constant awe of the uniqueness of Gaudí’s architecture, the eerily beautiful Gothic Quarter, and the beach.
 It never gets old.
+But Madrid is a city I could see myself spending my day-to-day life in.
+When I was in Barcelona, it was very obvious to me who was a tourist and who wasn’t…but Madrid, everyone just kind of blends together and it feels more local.
+Having said that, I have many people tell me they love vacationing in Madrid more than Barcelona because it is less touristy, and they enjoy the experience of authentic Spain.

 Let’s Plan Your Trip!